dhh1128/codecraft.co/george-and-the-flood.md

 slug: george-and-the-flood
 redirect_from:
   - /2012/12/10/george-and-the-flood
+comments:
+  - author: Andy Lawrence
+    date: 2012-12-10 10:51:38
+    comment: >
+      George is toast.
+The banks on either side are too steep to get out of the water :)
+  - author: Daniel
+    date: 2012-12-10 13:47:42
+    comment: >
+      Hah!
+I've just discovered how to make him drink a kryptonite potion so he can sprout gills! :-)

+      There's a serious side to the comment about steep banks, though.
+Sometimes you want so badly to get across the water that you don't consider how practical it is to be on the other side.
+You might be better off taking your chances where you're at.
+That's why the old "it depends" answer never goes out of style...
 ---
 Here's a simple little test that teaches an important lesson.
 Take a moment to work through all 3 questions.
 I promise it won't take long. :-)